 On-Site Shaman & Workshop Presenter, Warmth of Other Suns Conference for Virginia Sexual and Domestic Violence Action Alliance (August 2016).

 Richael is a compelling writer who publishes healing-related essays, creative non-fiction, poetry, and cultural analysis.
-To read more, see below for their selected work.
-If you'd like Richael to contribute to your publication, please Reach Back.
+To read more, see below for their selected work and reach back if you'd like Richael to contribute to your publication.

-This premium newsletter will provide healing-related guidance, insights, and tools based on a theme every other week.
+This premium newsletter provides healing-related guidance, insights, and tools based on a theme every other week.
 HealingTools is intended to complement your existing supports, by speaking more in depth about how to practically navigate what is coming to surface.